og-sw-projects/CV-Role-Match-Analyzer/README.md

 The output JSON file includes the following key information:

 *   **Numerical Match Score (0-100):** A quantitative measure representing the overall compatibility between the CV and the job description.
 A higher score indicates a better match.
 *   **Categorized Skill Gaps:** Identification of specific skills and qualifications mentioned in the job description that are missing or underrepresented in the CV.
-These gaps are categorized for clarity (Education, Work Experience, Skills, Certifications).
 *   **Specific Improvement Recommendations:**  Actionable suggestions for the candidate to improve their CV and better align it with the target role.
 These recommendations might include highlighting relevant projects, acquiring new skills, or rephrasing existing experience.

 #### Key Features